LOCATION

 Cashmere, WA 98815

-Annie moved to Washington in 2013 to pursue her active lifestyle near the ocean and mountains.
-When she has a free minute you can find her on adventures with her family, skiing powder in the cascades or sailing in the San Juan Islands.
+In 2013, I moved to Washington to pursue the active lifestyle that keeps me grounded and inspired.
+When I have a free moment, you’ll find me adventuring with my family—skiing powder in the Cascade Range or sailing through the beautiful San Juan Islands.

 Personal connection to Oncology Massage